cookiecutter/cookiecutter/docs/installation.rst

     $ sudo dpkg --configure -a # configures all packages installed above
     $ cookiecutter --version # Test installation of cookiecutter

+.. note:: The debian cookiecutter package is patched version of cookiecutter using a different YAML parser from other installations.

 Upgrading from 0.6.4 to 0.7.0 or greater
 -----------------------------------------